sn1p3r46/sensorNode/README.md

 # sensorNode
-A little experiment, to simulate real time sensor readings realtime plotting and data visualization using socket.io
+A little experiment, to simulate a realtime sensor data producer, realtime plotting and data visualization using socket.io.